wingify/readme-central/docs/Concepts/fme-sdks-performance-n-benchmarking.md

 * **init**\
   While initialization involves a single HTTP request to VWO DACDN, it’s executed asynchronously.
 Once initialized, no additional settings fetches are made unless a refresh is triggered manually, via polling, or via webhooks.
 * **getFlag / getVariable**\
   These are local-only operations.
 They resolve decisions from the SDK’s in-memory settings without any delay or network latency. *getFlag()* triggers an asynchronous tracking call for reporting purposes, but this does not affect evaluation time.
-Events can be batched and dispatched asynchronously by configuring batching parameters while initializing the SDK, minimizing impact on the request lifecycle further.
+Events can be batched and dispatched asynchronously by configuring batching parameters while initializing the SDK, minimizing further impact on the request lifecycle.
 * **trackEvent**\
   This method records user events like error rates tracking, latency, goal conversions or exposures.
 It triggers an asynchronous tracking call for reporting purposes, but this does not affect the application.
 Events can be batched and dispatched asynchronously by configuring batching parameters while initializing the SDK, minimizing impact on the request lifecycle further.
 * **setAttribute**\